basheer421/MOI/README.md

   <a href="#-License">License</a>
 </p>

 ## 👨🏻‍💻 About the project
+This project aims to redesign the government mobile app to enhance usability, accessibility, and user engagement.
+By incorporating Unity integration for a 3D environment, enhanced text-to-speech (TTS) and speech-to-text (STT) interaction, a point system, virtualized app environment, and user feedback integration, the app seeks to provide a more immersive, intuitive, and rewarding experience for all users.

+## Introduction
 - <p style="color: red;">Gamification can revolutionize the way citizens interact with government services.
 By infusing digital experiences with game, like elements, we aim to increase engagement, streamline service access, and foster a more positive relationship between the public and their government.</p>